mazeor9/r6-data.js/README.md

 7. Filtering operators by date of birth using the `date_of_birth` parameter.
 8. Filtering operators by season introduced using the `season_introduced` parameter.

-You can get the operator url icon via getOperators, is in the json response.
+You can get the operator url icon via r6Info.getOperators(), is in the json response.

 ## Getting Season Information